Readers submit Thanksgiving side dish favorites

 1/4 cup sugar

-Melt butter or margarine and mix with corn and eggs in a mixing bowl.
+Melt butter or margarine and mix with corn, sour cream and eggs in a mixing bowl.
 Mix well.
 Add muffin mix and sugar.
 Beat well.
 Pour into a prepared (greased) 1.5 quart casserole dish and bake at 350 degrees for one hour.

 Yield: Serves 6-8